ChrisEssery/group-project/Portfolio/Team_Meetings.md

 - Max is continuing to chip away at the documentation.
 The sprints section is almost complete.
 Added some more background sections.
 Added to Conclusion/Evaluation sections.
 - Harri gave an update on progress of the testing.
 It still needs more work and may require some TA support.
 Harri will follow up with a TA and continue.

+## May 6th

+- Chris has completed the multiplayer of the memory game.
+He will move onto integrating all the games onto the dev branch.
+- Lizhao is finishing up her sections of the documentation.
+Once done she will help with app integration.
+- Max is still chipping away at the documentation.
+He will turn his focus to finalizing the final video.
+He may tweak the memory game styling issues.
+- Harri is still stuck on Testing and awaiting TA support.
+In the meantime he will help with documentation.